Magdoll/Cogent/README.md

 2016.03.21  updated to version 1.2.
 Fixed more minor bugs related to edge cases esp caused by non-obvious graph cycles.

 2016.03.30  updated to version 1.3.
 Important bug in `splice_graph.contract_sinks` fixed where it previously was accidentally contracting sinks with predecessors that had multiple outgoing edges, which causes incorrect reconstructions in cases where there are a lot of isoforms with alternative 3' ends.

+2016.10.20  updated to version 1.4.
+Added features that detects cycles and tries to update k-mers to larger sizes to accommodate for that.
+Also found a bug in bubble detection that caused errors.
+Both are fixed.